Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 #### Create Message with Code Interpreter Attachment

-To attach a file to a message for data analysis, you use `MessageAttachment` and `CodeInterpreterTool`.
+To attach a file to a message for data analysis, use `MessageAttachment` and `CodeInterpreterTool` classes.
 You must pass `CodeInterpreterTool` as `tools` or `toolset` in `create_agent` call or the file attachment cannot be opened for code interpreter.

 Here is an example to pass `CodeInterpreterTool` as tool: